 In general, visiting Oxford is a great choice for those looking for a livelier city.
 On the other hand, Cambridge is a great choice for those looking for a quieter, picture-perfect getaway.

-From London, you’ll need to travel about 83 km to get to Oxford and 93km to Cambridge.
+From London, both are easy to visit with lots of connections and a short travel time.
 Both cities have universities that are considered amongst the best in the world and are rich in history, as well as being located in the beautiful English countryside.
-However, which one should you choose to visit?

 Oxford